tensorflow/docs/site/en/api_docs/api_docs/python/tf/matrix_determinant.md

 See the guide: [Math > Matrix Math Functions](../../../api_guides/python/math_ops#Matrix_Math_Functions)

-Computes the determinant of one ore more square matrices.
+Computes the determinant of one or more square matrices.

 The input is a tensor of shape `[..., M, M]` whose inner-most 2 dimensions form square matrices.
 The output is a tensor containing the determinants